thebracket/llm_rust_article_1/README.md

 }
 ```

-That's quite a mouthful, but it does a lot: it fetches the website, parses the HTML.
-It
+That's quite a mouthful, but it does a lot:

-then calls a helper function (`find_content`) to extract words from likely parts
+1. The function creates a header mimicking Firefox.
+Many domains won't reply without a valid `USER-AGENT` string.
+2. It creates a Reqwest instance featuring the header, and a 30-second timeout window for obtaining data from the remote website.
+3. It fetches the website, and extracts the result's body as text.
+4. It uses `scraper` to parse the HTML.
+5. It searches for text in likely places: the title, meta tags, unordered lists, list items, headers, and paragraphs.
+The `find_content` function (below) gathers the word list from each section of the website.
-of the site.
-It then sorts the words, deduplicates them, sorts them by count, and
+6. It sorts the words.
+7. It de-duplicates the word list, keeping count of how many times each word appeared.
-returns the top 100 words as a string.
+8. It retains the 100 most used words on the website.

 The helper function uses the `scraper` crate to extract text from the HTML,
 and convert it into lowercase words as a vector of strings: